j3yzi/C-002-Case-Study/docs/SYSTEM_SUMMARY.md

 ---

-*This document provides a comprehensive overview of the PUP Information Management System's features, mechanics, and technical implementation.
-For specific implementation details, refer to the source code and inline documentation.*

 ## 🔄 Recent Updates (June 2025)

 The latest development sprint introduced several important business-rule refinements and infrastructure tweaks that you should be aware of before digging into the code:

+### **Enhanced Business Rules**
 1. **Employee & Student Number Validation**
    • Added new validation type `IV_EXACT_LEN` (see *apctxt.h*) to require *exactly* 10 characters for both employee and student numbers.
    • All related input prompts were updated (`empio.c`, `stuio.c`).

 2. **Hours-Worked Constraints**
    • Hours worked are now accepted in the range **0 – 744** (maximum possible hours in a 31-day month).
    • Regular-hours configuration range was widened to 40 – 744 and reflected in the Configuration UI.

 3. **Payroll Safety Caps**
-   • Basic pay is capped at **₱ 999 999.00**.
+   • Basic pay is capped at **₱999,999.00**.
-   • Deductions are capped at **₱ 99 999.99**.
+   • Deductions are capped at **₱99,999.99**.
    • Warnings are printed whenever a calculation exceeds these thresholds (`payroll.c`).

 4. **Deduction Calculation Simplification**
    • Manual entry of deductions has been removed; deductions are now computed automatically from lack-of-hours.

 5. **Documentation & Guides**
    • This summary, the C Keywords guide, and a new *Program Flow* document were updated to explain the new behaviour.

 ---

+*This document provides a comprehensive overview of the PUP Information Management System's features, mechanics, and technical implementation.
+For specific implementation details, refer to the source code and inline documentation.*